robjm16/sample_projects_and_articles/ChatGPT_and_LLMs/automating_summary_rearch_tables.md

 'Other ML algorithms?': 'C. 1.
 Random Forest: Uses decision trees to identify patterns.
  2. Support Vector Machines: Uses hyperplanes to classify data.
 3. Neural Networks: Uses layers of neurons to detect patterns.'}
 ```

-The next function (*process_data*) takes our use cases in groups of ten, constructs the prompts, get the ChatGPT responses and places them in the appropriate columns of the dataframe.
+The next function (*process_data*) takes our use cases in groups of ten, constructs the prompts, gets the ChatGPT responses and places them in the appropriate columns of the dataframe.

-The following function (*clean_dataframe*) removes our "ABC" question ordering convention, which is no longer needed for delineation, as the text is now broken into three columns of the dataframe.
+The following function (*clean_dataframe*) removes our "A-B-C" question ordering convention, which is no longer needed for delineation, as the text is now parsed out into three columns of the dataframe.
 The clean-up function also removes any extra white space at the beginning or end of each response.
-Other clean-up instructions, depending on needs, could be added here.
+Other clean-up instructions, depending on your needs, could be added here.

 ```python
 def process_data(df):